 In a society where pregnancy out of wedlock prompted the death penalty, a pregnant, unwed teenager was bad news.
 Conceiving and raising the Son of God – what a great honor, and yet – what a daunting task!
 When Mary heard that her aunt Elizabeth was also expecting a child, she set off to visit her.
-The trip was a 70-mile walk, which must have kept her on the road for several days.
+The trip was approximately a 100-mile walk, which must have kept her on the road for about a week.

 The reception was warm and heartfelt.
 Here they were – two expectant mothers standing in the doorway weeping with joy as they embraced each other.
-In her first trimester, Mary could not have been obviously pregnant, so her aunt’s instant awareness of her condition was truly inspired.
+Her aunt’s instant awareness of her condition must have been inspired (Luke 1:42):

 Elizabeth herself was no stranger to a miracle pregnancy.
-She had been past her childbearing years when angel Gabriel announced that she would have a son.
-Her husband Zachariah, unfortunately, doubted the messenger, and as a result found himself grounded by God.
-His ability to speak was taken away from him for an undisclosed time period.
+She had been past her childbearing years when angel Gabriel announced that she would have a son; but her husband Zachariah doubted the messenger and so His ability to speak was taken away from him for an undisclosed time period.

-Zachariah’s forced silence actually may have been a blessing for Mary.
-If he had trouble believing Angel Gabriel, it’s also possible that he would have raised some serious doubts about her mysterious pregnancy.
-Had he been able to talk, Mary’s visit could have gone very differently – at least that’s what I imagine – but since he was unable to speak, Zachariah had to take the back seat in the family for a while.
-A silent witness of incredible things unfolding before his eyes, the words of Psalm 46 could have gone through his head (Psalm 46:10):
+Actually, Zachariah’s forced silence may have been a blessing for Mary.
+If he had trouble believing Angel Gabriel, he could have raised some serious doubts about her mysterious pregnancy.
+Had he been able to talk, I imagine Mary’s visit could have gone very differently.
+Instead, Zachariah had to take the back seat in the family for a while.
+A silent witness of incredible things happening before his eyes, the words of Psalm 46 may have gone through his head (Psalm 46:10):

 I will be exalted among the nations,

 I will be exalted in the earth.”